What is a Premises Liability Case? Making the Case for Compensation

 It is important to contact an experienced premises liability attorney as soon as possible after an injury caused by unsafe conditions on a property owned or controlled by someone else.
 You should be aware that there is a statute of limitations – a time limit for filing a claim – in premises liability actions.

-Contact our firm for a free evaluation of your claim and take action to protect your rights now.
+Contact our premises liability attorneys in Long Island, NY for a free evaluation of your claim and take action to protect your rights now.
 We are selective in the cases we accept, but you can rest assured that if we take on your case, we will vigorously pursue the maximum damages you are entitled to receive for your claim.